 Binance US Tax Reporting

-TokenTax connects to Binance US for easy crypto-currency trade tracking and tax filing.
+TokenTax imports Binance US data for easy cryptocurrency trade tracking and tax filing.

 Binance.us historical overview